 - The spreadsheet will now display the CSV data with properly split cells.

-This tutorial covered the two main ways to import a CSV file into Google Sheets and how to work around importing errors and limitations.
+This tutorial covered the two main ways to import CSV into Google Sheets and how to work around importing errors and limitations.

 I hope you found this tutorial useful!